flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/example.md

 ## Navigation Display Indications

-As a reminder the section [Vertical Guidance Symbology](nd-symbols.md) contains detailed descriptions of the various symbols you'll encounter when indicated on the flight instruments.
+As a reminder the section [Navigation Display Symbols](nd-symbols.md) contains detailed descriptions of the various symbols you'll encounter when indicated on the flight instruments.

 ### ^^Departure^^